-We plan to adopt a policy with respect to the compensation payable to our non-employee directors, other than any director that is affiliated with an institutional investor that held shares of our Series A or Series B convertible preferred stock prior to closing of this offering, which will become effective upon the completion of this offering.
-Under this policy, each such non-employee director will be eligible to receive compensation for his or her service consisting of annual cash retainers and equity awards.
+We plan to adopt a policy with respect to the compensation payable to our non-employee directors, which will become effective upon the completion of this offering.
+Under this policy, each non-employee director will be eligible to receive compensation for his or her service consisting of annual cash retainers and equity awards.
 Dr. Yao and Dr. Lutzker will not receive separate compensation from us for serving as members of our board.
 Our non-employee directors will receive the following annual retainers for their service: